 Cons:

-Best for: Solo developers or hobbyists who want the full Agent and the ability to deploy real apps.
+Best for: Solo developers or hobbyists who want autonomous agent mode for hands-off development and the option to publish unlimited apps.

 What’s included: